13 Best Campgrounds near Capitol Reef National Park

 Just up the road from Pleasant Creek Campground, off Highway 12, Oak Creek Campground is another BLM camping area.
 Here you'll find a similar environment, but it is set a little farther back from the highway and is slightly more secluded.

 Huge Ponderosa pines dominate the campground, and pine needles carpet the ground.
-This campground is a little higher than Pleasant Creek, at 8,900 feet, and is also open mid-May to Mid-September.
+This campground is a little higher than Pleasant Creek, at 8,900 feet, and is also open from mid-May to Mid-September.
 Nine sites offer space for tents and RVs up to 20 feet.
 Facilities here are limited to pit toilets.

 Singletree Campground, Dixie National Forest